 disinfection can NOT be obtained on a non previously cleaned object

-Good to know: while most of the materials (dirt) get softer or even liquid when the temperature rises, starch is one of the rare exceptions.
+Good to know: while most of the dirt gets softer or even more liquid when the temperature rises, starch is one of the rare exceptions which gets harder.
 So mind your cleaning or disinfection method in this case.

 Clean by Design

-Whether is if mandatory of the production process or an end-user feature, clearly here some compromises have to be made, as some roughness may be required for the product to look & age well.
+Whether it is mandatory for the production process or an end-user feature, clearly here some compromises have to be made, as some roughness may be required for the product to look & age well.

 Minimal inner radius